Tera de Marez Oyens Award 2021

 Five compositions nominated for the Tera de Marez Oyens Award 2018

-Nominated pieces (in alphabetical order):
+The 2018 nominations were (in alphabetical order):

 Boven hoge gebouwen, Celia Swart (Koninklijk Conservatorium, Den Haag)